IN THE HIGH COURT OF THE REPUBLIC OF SINGAPORE

 The First Defendant will justify the said words in the following meanings:

-6.1 The Plaintiff has combined with others ("the person named in the police report") to make untrue and defamatory allegations to the effects that the First Defendant is an anti-Christian Chinese chauvinist; anti-English educated; and that some of his statements were calculated to cause racial and social disharmony and disruption in Singapore.
+(1) The Plaintiff has combined with others ("the person named in the police report") to make untrue and defamatory allegations to the effects that the First Defendant is an anti-Christian Chinese chauvinist; anti-English educated; and that some of his statements will cause racial and social disharmony and disruption in Singapore.

 Plaintiff and the other persons named in the police report had or might